ropolomx/amr_plus_plus_helper_scripts/README.md

 ### `parse_amr_output.py`

-__Purpose__: This script parses the Gene Ids (or headers) from the AmrPlusPlus database present in the results from CoverageSampler.
+__Purpose__: This script parses the Gene Ids (or headers) from the AmrPlusPlus database present in the results from Resistome Analyzer.
 The script divides those headers into AMR Class, Mechanism and group.
-The script will read all the *.tab or *tabular files on the same directory.
+The script will read all the Gene output files generated with Resistome Analyzer (*gene.tabular) that present in an user-provided directory, and will extract the Class, Mechanism and Group information from the Gene names.
+The output of the script is parsed CSV files.
+Those would have similar names as the input files, but with the word "parsed" in the filename.
+For example, if your input file is called `sample1_gene.tabular`, the output file will be called `sample1_gene_parsed.tabular`

 __Usage__:

 ``parse_amr_output.py [name of directory]``

+_Examples_

+For present directory:

+``parse_amr_output.py .``

+For sub-directory:
+``parse_amr_output.py ./resistome_results``

 __Software Requirements__: